nephio-experimental/one-summit-22-workshop/nephio-ansible-install/NIND.md

 docker run --name=nind --rm --env='DOCKER_OPTS=' --volume=/var/lib/docker --privileged \
   --cgroup-parent=nephio.slice --restart=no -d -p 8080:80 -p 7007:7007 -p 3000:3000 nind
 ```
-Note that it will take about 10 mins to install nephio after starting up the container.
+Note that it will take about 10 mins for nephio to set up after starting the container as it executes the commands in the [installation script](/nephio-ansible-install/nind/150_install-nephio.sh).
 You can follow the nephio installation progress by connecting to the nind container and access the installation log files.

 ```bash